monarch-initiative/monarch-app/CONTRIBUTING.md

 # Welcome to the Monarch Initiative

-The Monarch Initiative is an extensive knowledge graph and ecosystem of tools made for the benefit of clinicians, researchers, and scientists.
+The Monarch Knowledge Graph (Monarch KG) is an extensive knowledge graph and ecosystem of tools made for the benefit of clinicians, researchers, and scientists.
 The knowledge graph consists of millions of entities – genes, diseases, phenotypes, and many more – imported from dozens of sources.
 While we have a core development team, we welcome the contributions of the community to help us maintain and improve the knowledge graph and the tools that use it.

 # Table of Contents